 The Rototherm-E is Artisan’s most common evaporator design and belongs to the Thin-Film or Wiped-Film class of Evaporators.
-Artisan Industries has been designing and manufacturing these evaporators since the 1960’s and has installed more than 500 units worldwide.
+Artisan Industries has been designing and manufacturing these evaporators since the 1960’s.
+They installed more than 500 units worldwide.

 The Rototherm-E is designed for applications where both the product feed entering the evaporator and the concentrated product exiting the evaporator are pumpable fluids (either liquids, pastes or sludges).

 The Rototherm-E has many advantages over other kinds of finishers (as e.g. falling film finishers):

 Short product residence time

 The exposure of the product to a heated surface is very short (typically 1-5 minutes).
 Hence there is a reduced chance of product quality degradation.

 The horizontal design assures that no dry spots will be created.
 As a result no fouling will occur on the heated surfaces.
 Consequently production losses are close to zero.

 The residence time of the product inside the evaporator is very short.
 As a result the start-up (and the shut-down) of an operation is very quick.

 High Turn-Down Ratio